 Corporate and other costs were \$25.5 million for the three months ended September 30, 2022 and \$24.0 million for the three months ended September 30, 2021, which represents an increase of \$1.5 million.
-The increase versus the comparable period was predominantly driven by an increase in stock-based compensation expense of \$8.0 million (see Note 13, Stock-Based Compensation to the consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q), a \$1.2 million increase in professional services mostly due to becoming a public company, offset by a \$7.0 million decrease in legal and professional fees related to Business Combination that occurred in the three months ended September 30, 2021.
-For reconciliations of segment operating income and corporate and other costs to our consolidated results, see Note 15, Segment Information to the condensed consolidated financial statements included elsewhere in Tlo-Q.
+The increase versus the comparable period was predominantly driven by an increase in stock-based compensation expense of \$8.0 million (see Note 13, \$10.0 million for the consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q), a \$1.2 million increase in professional services mostly due to becoming a public company, offset by a \$7.0 million decrease in legal and professional fees related to Business Combination that occurred in the three months ended September 30, 2021.
+For reconciliations of segment operating income and corporate and other costs to our consolidated results, see Note 15, Segment Information to the condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.